Back to Life

 Why is the project needed?

 Across the country, town centres are changing.
 The way we shop has changed over the years and the High Street is no longer as dominated by retail activity.
 To remain an important, vibrant part of our community some physical changes are needed to help the town centre keep up.
 In previous decades retail space has been really valuable, so building owners have created as much retail floorspace as possible, often at the expense of secondary entrances and staircases to upper floors.
 Those upper floors have languished unused or used only for storage.
 With many national chains closing down or reducing their number of shops there has been an increase in larger empty retail units.
-It’s important to find new uses and breathe new life into this buildings.
+It’s important to find new uses and breathe new life into these buildings.
 Some new uses may encourage people to the High Street, from innovative new retailers to leisure activities community uses to arts and culture.
 In other places we’ll be able to create new living accommodation, increasing the resident population of the town centre to help keep it vibrant.
 Some spaces may be able to foster new business activity and innovation.
 Whatever the activity, we aim to see new life in our old buildings that stand empty or underused.

 How can I get involved?